 Return to About Tim

-Tim Walberg is currently serving his third term in Congress as the representative of south-central Michigan.
+Tim Walberg is currently serving his fourth term in Congress as the representative of south-central Michigan.
 The diverse constituency of Michigan’s 7th District encompasses Branch, Eaton, Hillsdale, Jackson, Lenawee, and Monroe Counties, along with parts of Washtenaw County.
 Since first taking office, Tim has hosted hundreds of coffee and town hall meetings to better understand the thoughts and concerns of the district.

 Prior to his time in public office, Tim served as a pastor in Michigan and Indiana, as president of the Warren Reuther Center for Education and Community Impact, and as a division manager for Moody Bible Institute.
 He also served in the Michigan House of Representatives from 1983 to 1999, and is proud to bring his reputation as a principled legislator, fiscal reformer, and defender of traditional values to Washington.

 In the 114th Congress, Tim serves on the House Energy and Commerce Committee and the House Education and the Workforce Committee as Chair of the Workforce Protections Subcommittee.
 In addition, he serves on the House Oversight & Government Reform Committee.

 He and his wife, Sue, have been married for over 40 years, and enjoy spending time outdoors and riding on their Harley.
 They live in Tipton, Michigan, where they raised their three children: Matthew, Heidi and Caleb.